 Drug interactions with azithromycin have not been reported in animals.
 There are many classes of drugs that may interact with azithromycin as seen in human studies.
 Your veterinarian will weigh the potential risks when combining medications and use additional monitoring as needed.
 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

 Is there any monitoring that needs to be done with this medication?

-Monitor for adverse effects and to ensure the medication is working.
+Monitor for side effects and to ensure the medication is working.

 How do I store azithromycin?

-Tablets should be stored in a tightly sealed container, protected from light, at room temperature.
-Oral suspension should be stored at room temperature for up to 10 days, then discarded.
+Tablets should be stored in a tightly sealed container, protected from light, at room temperature (less than 30°C or 86°F).
+Oral suspension (liquid form) should be stored at room temperature for up to 10 days, then discarded.

 If you suspect an overdose or an adverse reaction to the medication, call your veterinary office immediately.
 If they are not available, follow their directions in contacting an emergency facility.